-Texas Medical Center Orchestra Marks 15th Year this March
+Texas Medical Center Orchestra is celebrating its 16th Year

-As part of its mission, TMCO partners with medically focused charities each year, to raise awareness and to help raise funds to benefit the charity's effort.
-For this concert, TMCO will collaborate with the American Lung Association, to bring awareness to lung health and lung disease prevention.
-TMCO continues its partnership with the Gran Fondo bicycle race, an annual event benefiting TMCO and the National Multiple Sclerosis Society.
-A recommended ride for the BP MS150, which will be conducted two weeks later, the Gran Fondo ride will offer routes of 100+, 65+, and 40+ distance.
-The overall ride will be in the European gran fondo style with interval starts based on skill levels and distances.
+TMCO continues its partnership with the Gran Fondo bicycle race and annual event benefiting TMCO and the National Multiple Sclerosis Society.
+A recommended ride for the BP MS150, which occurs only a few weeks later, the Gran Fondo follows the European gran fondo style with interval starts based on skill level and distances of 100+, 65+, and 40+ distances.

 Texas Medical Center Orchestra was founded in 2000, and is one of the few community orchestras in the United States to be based in the medical community.
-Each year, TMCO performs three concerts at the Wortham Center's Cullen Theater, one at the Crain Garden Lobby of the Houston Methodist Hospital, and several smaller performances at various locations within the Texas Medical Center.
+Each year, TMCO performs concerts in the Grain Garden Lobby of Houston Methodist Hospital and various locations within the Texas Medical Center.

 About the National Multiple Sclerosis Society